This consultation has now closed.

-The feedback you provided through this consultation will be used to finalise the Budget 2020/21 and update the Council Plan 2017-27.
+Thank you for your feedback, which has helped us finalise the Budget 2020/21 and update the Council Plan 2017-27.

 Each year, Council reviews its Council Plan and develops an annual budget that outlines how we will deliver projects, programs and services to our community.